 Assistant Medical Director: Kelly Bennett, M.D.

-The Free Clinic is an urgent care clinic that seeks to provide free basic healthcare to the working poor and homeless population of Lubbock and concomitantly enhance student education through service to the community.
-Our healthcare services are offered at no cost to thepatient.
-Physicians and medical students from the TTUHSC School of Medicine run the clinic every Wednesday night from 6:00 p.m. – 10:00 p.m.
-Our community partner is Lubbock Impact who pays for the prescriptions we prescribe, provides the facility, reception staff, and resource counseling, as well as a free meal at 5:30 p.m. before the clinic, and a clothes closet.
+The Free Clinic seeks to provide free basic healthcare to the uninsured adult (18-64 years) population of Lubbock and concomitantly enhance student education through service to the community.
+Our healthcare services are offered at no cost to the patient.
+Physicians and medical students from the TTUHSC School of Medicine run the clinic every Wednesday night from 4:00 p.m. – 10:00 p.m.
+Our community partner is Lubbock Impact who provides the facility, reception staff, and resource counseling, as well as a free meal at 5:30 p.m. before the clinic, and a clothes and hygiene closet.

-MS2s: You will see patients and be expected to write at least one SOAP note and have it checked by a physician before you leave.
-Upper level students are expected to act as a back-up for the lower years and offer guidance through out t he patient encounter.
+MS2s: You will see patients and be expected to write at least one SOAP note and have it checked by a physician and the leadership team before you leave.
+Upper level students are expected to offer guidance throughout the patient encounter.